 Some politicians in the United States have proposed a nationwide registry for all Muslims in the country.
 The purpose of the registry would be to identify, track, and surveil all Muslims in order to prevent terrorism.

-The respondents who were randomly assigned to the treatment condition were given the same text but followed by an analogy to Hitler and the Nazi regime in the run-up to the Holocaust:
+The respondents who were randomly assigned to the treatment condition were given the same text but followed by an analogy to the infamous German leader and the Nazi regime in the run-up to the Holocaust:

 After respondents were given either the control or treatment text, they were presented with the following instructions: “On a scale from 0 to 100, use the sliding scale below to indicate your opinion about this proposal.”
 Below this was a visual slider-scale, set to 50 by default, with the left-hand side of the scale labeled “Strongly disagree,” the middle labeled “Neutral,” and the right-hand side labeled “Strongly agree.”